isomerpages/moe-chijtp/_cca/Sports & Games/Rhythmic Gymnastics.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/24_Rhythmic_Gymnastics___activity_2.jpg">
 </div>
-<p>Rhythmic Gymnastics is a sport in our school that emphasises on poise,
+<p><strong>Rhythmic Gymnastics</strong> is a sport in our school that emphasises
-rhythm, flexibility, physical fitness and contemporary dance movements.
+on poise, rhythm, flexibility, physical fitness and contemporary dance movements.
 It combines elements of dance, ballet and gymnastics with the manipulation of various apparatus.
 These apparatus include the ball, hoop, rope, clubs and the ribbon.
 Gymnasts use these apparatus to perform beautiful and graceful routines.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/24_Rhythmic_Gymnastics___activity_1.jpg">